-Risk Researcher, Centre for Risk Studies, Judge Business School at University of Cambridge, and CEO, Concinnity Ltd.
+Risk Researcher, Centre for Risk Studies, Cambridge Judge Business School at the University of Cambridge, and CEO, Concinnity

-SVP, RMS, Inc., and Director of Advisory Board, Cambridge Centre for Risk Studies, Judge Business School
+SVP, RMS, Inc., and Director of Advisory Board, Cambridge Centre for Risk Studies, Cambridge Judge Business School

 On 13 August the ‘ShadowBrokers’, a previously unknown hacker group, posted an online auction of a set of files in two encrypted folders.
 As evidence of what they were selling, they provided the encryption key to the first folder, effectively distributing for free the files contained within it.
 The encryption key to the second folder is available to the highest bidder, who must be prepared to pay a bitcoin sum into an anonymous account.